 When you use this Site, we may ask for personal data including your name and contact information (email address, home address and phone number).
 Depending on the nature of your enquiry or activities on our Site, we may also ask for your job search criteria, employment experience, salary, and other background information and marketing preferences together with any login ID and password created by you.
-You can request us to send you job alerts through this Site by completing your job search criteria and requirements.
+You can request us to send you job alerts through this Site by completing your job search criteria.
 You can stop receiving these job alerts at any time by clicking on the ‘unsubscribe’ link contained in the job alert email.
 You can find out more in the section below ‘Marketing Messages’.

 Registering as a Candidate for work finding services

 We will collect personal data directly from you during in person interviews, video and online meetings and from other sources including your CV when you apply for a job through directly through our Site, via job sites, from social media such as LinkedIn, Facebook and Twitter and when you provide us with your details during a promotional, networking or training event.
 When you ask us to provide you with work finding services we will ask you to register as a candidate.
 During our candidate registration process we will collect personal data directly from you, your CV, from employment and educational referees and via online tests and assessments you may perform at our request.
 We may verify your professional qualifications with the relevant professional institute.
 We may disclose your personal data to our clients and hiring organisations inside and outside of the DIFC, the UAE, Europe, UK and other locations for relevant job vacancies.
 Clients may request us to obtain additional personal data about you in relation to their job vacancies and role requirements.
 Your personal data will be securely stored in our online candidate database.
 To provide you with work finding services our recruitment consultants process your personal data to provide you with information regarding employment opportunities, roles you may find interesting, career-related information and to provide you with other requested information and/or services.